Our Guide to

 Wolves live in packs of 3 to 13 adults usually.
 Mountain Nyala is a stunning antelope with grey and chestnut brown coat and white feature fur around the throat, neck, legs and across the nose.
 Found in high altitude woodland of Bale, it’s a large animal standing four feet at the shoulder.
 Males have curled horns whilst females have no horns.

-Ethiopia can be visited throughout the year, the most popular months being October through to January.
+Ethiopia safaris can be enjoyed throughout the year, the most popular months being October through to January.
 There is a wide variation to the climate because of the vast geographic differences.
 Bale mountain peaks receive snowfall whilst the Danakil Desert can have daytime temperatures of 50 degrees and higher.

 The main impact of weather on travel is South Omo during rainy season when it’s almost inaccessible.
 Rains usually fall April and May and shorter rains in October.